 As the range-topping model in the Explorer lineup, the Sport comes well-equipped with a wealth of standard content.
 Leather upholstery, heated and power-adjustable front seats, a 12-speaker Sony sound system with two USB ports, an SD card reader and audio/video input jacks, SYNC with MyFord Touch, dual-zone automatic climate control, Ford's MyKey system and a rearview camera.

-Those in search of more features can select the catchily-named equipment group 402A, which adds a voice-activated navigation system with Sirius XM TravelLink, perforated leather-trimmed upholstery, heated and ventilated front seats, a power liftgate, adjustable pedals with memory, memory seats, ambient lighting, a power tilt/telescoping steering column, power-folding mirros, a 110V outlet, intelligent access with push-button start and a remote start system.
+Those in search of more features can select the 402A equipment group which adds a voice-activated navigation system with Sirius XM TravelLink, perforated leather-trimmed upholstery, heated and ventilated front seats, a power liftgate, adjustable pedals with memory, memory seats, ambient lighting, a power tilt/telescoping steering column, power-folding mirrors, a 110V outlet, intelligent access with push-button start and a remote start system.
 Also included is a blind sport information system with cross traffic alert and industry-first rear safety belts.

 A number of stand-alone options are also available, with highlights including adaptive cruise control, a dual-panel moonroof, a trailer-tow package and a rear entertainment system with dual seven-inch LCD screens and two DVD players.